stefaneidelloth/treezjs/doc/atoms/root.md

 * ![Studies](../../icons/studies.png) [Studies](./study/studies.md): Branch for all studies
 * ![Results](../../icons/results.png) [Results](./result/results.md): Branch for all results

 As an alternative to the tree node operations, you can also add child atoms to the Root atom by editing the JavaScript source code.
-Follow the above links to the child atoms if you want to learn more about it.
+Follow the above links to the child atoms for some examples.

 ## Meaning of the available child atoms